gumaerc-testorg/22.033-fall-2011/content/video_galleries/videos-class-notes/announcements.md

 _Topic:_ Journal Article 1: Detailed critiques, resubmission
 _Posted by:_ Michael Short

-See [two of your fellow students' journal articles]({{< baseurl >}}/pages/assignments#Student_work_1)  as examples of what we're looking for on this assignment.
+See {{% resource_link 1c3e103b-90af-39bd-44e4-7bcdaa1a5133 "two of your fellow students' journal articles" "#Student_work_1" %}}  as examples of what we're looking for on this assignment.
 While re-tooling your articles, please pay particular attention to the following:

 1. Make sure to use the passive voice (don't say "I did this, I did that…").
 It is much more professional to avoid the first person.
 2. When describing the abstract & introduction, frame it so that the reader knows nothing about 22.033.
 The focus should be on the problem itself and why it is important, with a reference or two.
 It doesn't (and shouldn't) refer to a problem that you have been assigned, since that isn't of interest to the reader.